Zalexanninev15/CurlMini/README.md

 -F shorten=https://www.youtube.com/ https://0x0.st
 ```

-3. Click the "Send command" button and wait for the process to finish.
+3. Click the "Send request" button and wait for the process to finish.
 Text fields with results will be automatically updated at the end of the process.

 ## Build
 Compile using Visual Studio 2015-2019, tested on Visual Studio 2019